|

 The Jesus Prayer can be recited in full, or in various abbreviated versions.
 The full version, in English, is:

-This prayer is best recited in Greek.
-The strong rhythm of the Greek words renders continual repetition of the prayer more felicitous in Greek than in other languages.
+Personally, I like to chant this prayer in Greek because the Jesus Prayer came to us through the Greek New Testament.
 In accordance with the inflections of Greek grammar, the wording differs slightly, if said by a man or woman.
 Here is the Jesus Prayer in Greek:

 FOR MEN